salesof/strapi-todo-list/README.md

 This project is an itemlist with create, read, update and delete functions.
 The frontend is in frontend-app folder and backend in strapi folder.
 This project uses Strapi, Next.js, TypeScript and Apollo.
 The purpose of this project is to get me familiar with Strapi and how to connect frontend to backend.

 -----

 Apr.
+29 2024:
+I changed the structure which fixed the problem with editing not refreshing the item listing.
+Now popup is triggered from ItemList instead of TodoItem, editing happens in page instead of Popup and is only called in the Popup.
+I also added validation to the input fields and changed AddTodo filename to NewTodoForm to prevent the confusion with addTodo function.
+Now there remains only one error which is when user empties the due date field when editing an item it crashes the app because the app is trying to convert the empty field's data.

+Apr.
 22 2024:
 In this second version of my Todo listing I have added a new field for due dates, sort the listing using this due date parameter and do the editing in a popup modal instead of a prompt window.
 The editing is working correctly but I still have to sort out how to refresh the item listing after user updates anything.
 Right now the edit can be seen after manually refreshing the page.
 I will also add proper errors in my next steps.